Green Meadows Farm

 A Rich & Storied History

 The property known as Green Meadows dates back to the 1700’s.
 The country-style Homestead, just down the street from today’s existing farm, was purchased by Gen. George S. Patton Jr. (a Major at this time) and his wife Beatrice in 1928 and served as a family vacation spot for many years.
-With the start of World War II, Beatrice moved to the Homestead permanently while her husband led the Third Army across North Africa and later commanded the Seventh Army to victory across the European Theater.
+With the start of World War II, Beatrice moved to the Homestead permanently while her husband led the Seventh Army across Sicily and later commanded the Third Army to victory across the European Theater.
 Gen. Patton’s untimely death from an auto accident in 1945 put an end to his plans to retire to Green Meadows after the war.
 Beatrice continued to live at Green Meadows until her death.

 From 1953 until 1980 the Homestead and surrounding land were used only occasionally by family members.
 That all changed in 1980 when Major General George S. Patton, his wife Joanne and their five children moved to the Homestead permanently.
 Patton, the son of World War II’s Gen. Patton, had followed in his father’s footsteps, graduating from West Point and then going on to his own distinguished 34 year career in the US Army before retiring to Green Meadows.
 He was twice awarded the Distinguished Service Cross for valor.
 His combat service included commands in Korea and Vietnam.